Queue-Fair/dotNet/README.md

 ## AND FINALLY

 All client-modifiable settings are in `QueueFairConfig.cs` .
-You should never find you need to modify the other files except QueueFairLogger.cs if you are using an alternative logging framework - but if something comes up, please contact support@queue-fair.com right away so we can discuss your requirements.
+You should never find you need to modify the other files except QueueFairCoreService.cs if you wish to use an alternative logging framework.
+If you are using .NET Framework rather than .NET Core, or are using some other HTTP framework, you can easily create your own implementation of IQueueFairService - see QueueFairCoreService.cs to find out what they need to do; it's only a few basic low-level methods and shouldn't take you very long.
+If something comes up, please contact support@queue-fair.com right away so we can discuss your requirements.

 Remember we are here to help you!
 The integration process shouldn't take you more than an hour - so if you are scratching your head, ask us.
 Many answers are contained in the Technical Guide too.
 We're always happy to help!